Topscientist/boom-bot/README.md

 ## Thank You
 Thank you for choosing to participate in this wild and crazy project.
 It is just a random idea to see how this bot will fair over the course of this one chosen month.
 I would like to thank the admins that have agreed to help out running this project.

-Let's make this bot go boom :}
+Let's make this bot go boom!